microsoft/nnscaler/README.md

     ```
     > A failed run would print `PID: ... - ❌ FAIL`.
 3. Once the demo runs successfully, we can move on to reproduce evaluations.
+> ⚠️ **Note:** In all following evaluations, we directly provide execution plans (*.pkl files) of models in stead of building graphs from model code due to time and GPU constraints, as nnScaler parallelizes models through expensive profiling and graph tracing.

 ## 🚀 Evaluate *Real-World Parallelization*